danrneal/CounterSniper/README.md

 A counter-sniper discord bot.

 This bot will monitor sniping servers and alert you if one of your users is currently in or joins one.
+It will also auto-message and punish these users if you want.
+It can also monitor if any coords are posted inside geofences specified in a file.

 **My current list of sniping servers (DM me if you find more!):**